2025 Monterrey Open

-The 2025 Monterrey Open (also known as the Abierto GNP Seguros for sponsorship reasons) was a women's tennis tournament played on outdoor hard courts.
+The 2025 Monterrey Open, also known as the Abierto GNP Seguros for sponsorship reasons, was a women's tennis tournament played on outdoor hard courts.
 It was the 17th edition of the Monterrey Open and a WTA 500 tournament on the 2025 WTA Tour.
-It took place at the Club Sonoma in Monterrey, Mexico, from 18 to 23 August 2025.
+It took place at the Club Sonoma in Monterrey, Mexico, from 18 August through 23 August 2025.
+Third-seeded Diana Shnaider won the singles title.